maryhosseiny/Mini-Hospital-Database-/README.md

 - Who will use this application?
 - Why is this project of interest to me?

-My project is a ToDo list application where the user can create their own tasks and customize it to their liking.
-This includes features such as adding a title, specifying the type of task, choosing a due date and choosing between whether the task is completed or not.
-The user will have the ability to update the status of the task as well as changing any other property (ei. changing the due date of a task).
-The user will also have the ability to view the number of incomplete and completed tasks.
+My project is a hospital database application where the user can perform various tasks.
-This application can be used for individuals of any age group but the main focus group would be high school and university students as most deal with a more diverse list of tasks in their day-to-day lives.
-This project is an interest of mine since I use ToDo lists every day.
-It helps give shape to my day as well having a clear outline of tasks in case I forget any.
-That is why creating this application is a topic of interest of mine.
+This includes features such as viewing the hospital staff names and their ids, adding or removing a patient to the hospital database, viewing a patient's information, and viewing the patients that are discharged from the hospital.
+The hospital database also includes a medication section, where the user can see a medication's name, serial number and brand.
+The user is also provided with the feature of adding and removing medication from the hospital database.
+This application can be used by high school students in order for them to understand how a hospital database operates and what features it includes.
+This application specifically focuses on introducing high school students to the basics of user info within the medical field as well as some basic operations that are used on a daily basis in a hospital.
+This project is an interest mine since I've actively worked with different patient databases where I was able to gain more knowledge and insight as to how real life database applications operate.
+Hence, why I thought being able to recreate a smaller, more compact version of these application would be a good idea.

 ## User Story